 The Perfect Shower Routine for Glowing Skin

 Having glowing skin can 100 percent boost my self-esteem, which is why I’m so serious about my skin care.
 On a good skin day, I’ll be in the mirror blowing kisses at myself (in the name of self-love, of course).
 When we’re designing a skincare routine, though, many of us tend to focus on just the skin on our face, but you can actually achieve an all-over glow.
-What’s more: you can do it in the shower
+What’s more: you can build a shower routine for glowing skin.

 What you do in the shower—from the temperature of the water to the skincare products that you use—is actually a crucial part of your skincare routine, whether or not you know it.
 And I’m here to prove it, by sharing my very own shower routine for glowing skin from head to toe.